Skip to main content

 Scholarly activity

-The resident is required to complete a publishable quality paper or poster in the form of research, literature review or case report at the end of the residency program.
-At mid-year of the residency program, the residency coordinator meets with the resident to discuss the topic chosen and time line.
-The paper or poster is due in its completed form at the end of the residency program.
+The resident is required to complete a publishable quality paper in the form of research, literature review or case report at the end of the residency program.
+At mid-year of the residency program, the residency coordinator meets with the resident to discuss the topic chosen and timeline.
+The paper is due in its completed form at the end of the residency program.

 If the resident desires to participate in any research, the resident will have the opportunity to work with Gundersen providers who are involved in research projects.
 To facilitate this development, the resident has full access to the Gundersen Medical Library, Gundersen’s Medical Research Department, and computer facilities.